An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Introduction

-However, it is not clear as to how these associations manifest in behaviors or in automated systems that quantify behaviors based on interaction cues.
-Unlike emotions, which are simple and rapid \citep{baumeister2007emotion} and can be reliably observed using short observation windows such as a few seconds \citep{schuller2012avec}, a sentence \citep{zadeh2018multimodal} or a speaker turn \citep{busso2008iemocap}), the rich variety of human behaviors can be much more complicated and long-ranging.
-Even expert coders in the field of psychological research typically first have to be trained according to domain-specific guidelines or manuals such as CIRS \citep{heavey2002couples} for the study of couple interactions and MITI \citep{moyers2003motivational} for motivational interview based counseling before they can start coding patients' behaviors.
+However, it is not clear as to how these associations manifest in automated systems that quantify behaviors based on interaction cues.
+Unlike emotions, which are simple and rapid \citep{baumeister2007emotion} and can be reliably estimated from short observations such as a few seconds \citep{schuller2012avec}, a sentence \citep{zadeh2018multimodal} or a speaker turn \citep{busso2008iemocap}), the rich variety of human behaviors can be much more complicated and long-ranging.
+Even expert coders in the field of psychological research typically first have to be trained according to domain-specific guidelines or manuals before they can start coding patients' behaviors, such as CIRS \citep{heavey2002couples} and MITI \citep{moyers2003motivational}.
 This complexity can potentially give rise to uncertainty at the time of assessment, which then necessitates longer observations in order to achieve confident and reliable annotation.
 Furthermore, the annotation time-frames for coding different behaviors can range from as short as 30 seconds \citep{heyman2004rapid} to as long as 10 minutes \citep{heavey2002couples}, demonstrating the potential variability in observation lengths.
 These facets of behavior coding demonstrate the need for investigating the role of the length of observation for specific behavioral characterization.